mustafasarmadd/Cloud-Engineering-Journey/README.md

 - Also created a proper IAM user with AdministratorAccess and stopped using AWS root login for daily work.

 ### Day 12 - 13th July 2026
+- Rebuilt the SQS → Lambda → CloudWatch pipeline entirely from memory, no tutorial — worked correctly first try
+- Learned what "provisioned mode" is on event source mappings (manually reserved polling capacity vs default auto-scaling). not needed at this stage.
+- (partial day — anxious/low-focus for most of it, worked the last hour)

+### Day 13 - 14th July 2026
 -
 ### Day 5 - 6th July 2026
 - Continued Module 2 from where I left off.